Kidney Stones: Painful but Not Impossible!

 - Gastric bypass for obesity

-- Analysis of the stone to determine type
+- Analysis of a stone (that has already passed) to determine type

-- Urinalysis to see crystals and red blood cells in urine
+- Urinalysis (urine test) to see crystals and red blood cells in urine

-- If you’ve had more than two or three stones in your lifetime, we may suggest a metabolic profile (24-hour urine chemistry test) to better understand the reason for your stone disease.
+Note: If you’ve had more than two or three stones in your lifetime, we may suggest an additional test called a metabolic profile (24-hour urine chemistry test) to better understand the reason for your kidney stones.